roboflow/inference/docs/index.md

   embeddings_image = model.embed_image("https://media.roboflow.com/inference/soccer.jpg")
   ```

-- [Segment Anything](/foundation/sam) - segment all objects visible in the image or only those associated with selected points or boxes.
+- <a href="/foundation/sam">Segment Anything</a> - segment all objects visible in the image or only those associated with selected points or boxes.

   ```python
   from inference.models import SegmentAnything